lashhw/ntu-advanced-compiler-hw4/README.md

 ## 1. Environment

-Before starting, ensure you are working on the `ws1` so that all the required tools and dependencies are installed.
+Before starting, ensure you are working on the `ws1` so that all the required tools and dependencies are satisfied.

 ## 2. Build the Project